SashaNasonova/geeQuicklooks/README.md

 ---------------------
 Install Anaconda (https://docs.anaconda.com/free/anaconda/install/windows/).

-In Anaconda Prompt, create a new virtual environment.
+In Anaconda Prompt, install mamba (a package manager to your base environment).
+Sometimes this take a while.
 ```
-conda create --name gee_py
+conda install -n base mamba -c conda-forge
 ```

-Then, activate the newly created environment and install geemap and geopandas.
+Then, create a new environment called gee and install geemap and supporting packages
 ```
-conda activate gee_py
-conda install -n base mamba -c conda-forge
 mamba create -n gee geemap geopandas localtileserver python -c conda-forge
 ```
 To learn more about the amazing geemap package please visit the following github page (https://github.com/gee-community/geemap).